 Let me show you in the below table, what that would actually mean if you would use this trick when making a beanie.
 For this example, I am using double crochets.

 Let’s say you start a beanie with a magic ring and you add 10 double crochets.
 Then in the next round, you increase in every stitch.

 Now, starting round 3 is where it all changes.
 In order to create straight seam, you will now NOT increase right away, but instead make a normal single stitch, in this example a double crochet.
 After that, you will crochet the double crochet increase.

 You will keep repeating this repeat set until the end of the round when you create a slip stitch.
 The more rounds you do it this way, the more you will see that the seam is straight.

-Also, I do not count the beginning chains as a stitch, which is way I chained only 2, not 3 for a double crochet round.
-Which almost means, I place the first stitch in the same stitch where the slip stitch is placed.
+Also, I do not count the beginning chains as a stitch, which is why I chained only 2, not 3 for a double crochet round.
+Which almost always means, I place the first stitch in the same stitch where the slip stitch is placed.
 That is very important and works for me.

 This trick of course works for any stitches that require even increases.
 Those stitches are mostly the basic stitches such as single crochet, double crochet, treble crochet etc.

-Video Tutorial on how to crochet a Perfectly Straight Seam every time
+Video Tutorial on how to crochet a Perfectly Straight Seam every time (older video)